-Precision Health at the University of Michigan expands far beyond medical treatment to include prevention, implementation and community health.
-U-M is one of few institutions with a seamless collaborative culture that reaches across traditional department lines to tackle complex health problems.
+Precision Health at the University of Michigan expands far beyond medical treatment to include prevention, implementation, and community health.
+Using our unique breadth and depth of excellence across disciplines, U-M offers three complementary components of a comprehensive initiative: discovery, treatment, and health.

-With an integrated medical center within an outstanding research university, we can deploy clinical, educational and research efforts to ultimately promote better health.
-Our world-class programs bring extraordinary breadth and depth to precision health.
+With an integrated medical center within an outstanding research university, we can deploy clinical, educational, and research efforts to ultimately promote better health.

 Led by U-M faculty, Precision Health:

 - Provides enhanced analytical tools, analytics reporting, and data cleaning, retrieval, and management

 - Expands investigators’ access to a growing and more diverse patient cohort with full consent to link each participant with health records and outcomes data